Import a Processed Point Cloud to Generate the Point Cloud Model and Configure the Trajectory

 Edit Point Cloud Model

-After the point cloud model is generated, it should be edited for better 3D matching.
+The generated point cloud model should be edited for better performance in the subsequent 3D matching.

 Edit Point Cloud